 However, this is just the beginning.

 Next, we’ll also be pushing further on our Starling Marketplace.
-Just as we’ve built APIs so others can integrate Starling into their product, like Moneybox, we’ll be integrating others’ APIs (like TransferWise) into Starling to enable our users to easily access the best fintech products from across the market, all from within their Starling app.
+Just as we’ve built APIs so others can integrate Starling into their product, like Moneybox, we’ll be integrating others’ APIs into Starling to enable our users to easily access the best fintech products from across the market, all from within their Starling app.